awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

    1. For **Name**, type a name for your launch configuration \(for example, `my-first-lc`\)\.

    1. For **Advanced Details**, select an IP address type\.
-If you want to connect to an instance in a VPC, you must select an option that assigns a public IP address\.
-If you want to connect to your instance but aren't sure whether you have a default VPC, select **Assign a public IP address to every instance**\.
+If you want to provide internet connectivity to instances in a VPC, you must select an option that assigns a public IP address\.
+If you want to provide internet connectivity to your instances but aren't sure whether you have a default VPC, select **Assign a public IP address to every instance**\.

    1. Choose **Skip to review**\.